Michaelangel007/blog/README.md

 > Since November 2015, no computer on the list runs Windows.

 The sad part -- Microsoft doesn't even know what the hell they are doing!
 Already 33% of Azure runs Linux.
-While Microsoft is trying to cater to developers but they are so focused on a single tree that they have missed the forest being clearcut around them.
+While Microsoft is _trying_ to cater to developers (You can run [native Linux apps inside Windows 10](https://www.youtube.com/watch?v=kJGqZHQzNRo) now they are so focused on _a single tree_ that they have missed the _entire forest being clearcut around them._

 * https://news.microsoft.com/bythenumbers/azure-virtual